-If your organization has facilities located in an area at risk for hurricanes, it’s important to have a plan in place before you receive word of a threat.
-Even relatively minor hurricanes can cause significant damage through high winds and flooding.
+If your organization’s facilities are located in an area at risk for hurricanes, it’s important to have a plan in place before you receive word of a threat.
+Even the weakest hurricanes can cause significant damage through high winds and flooding.

 Church Mutual works with many organizations throughout the United States that must be prepared for hurricanes.
 Here are some steps you can consider taking: